• Recipes

 Jump to Recipe Print Recipe

-Flavored with spicy doubanjiang and garlic with a rich texture, Ebi Chili (Spicy Shrimp Stir Fry) really makes your meal special.
-This recipe is mildly spicy Ebi Chili, so anyone who are not good with spice can enjoy this meal!
+Ebi Chili (Spicy Shrimp Stir Fry) is flavored with spicy doubanjiang and garlic with a rich texture, it really makes your meal special.
+This recipe is mildly spicy Ebi Chili, so anyone who is not good with spice can enjoy this meal!

-Everyone loves Ebi chili in Japan, although Ebi Chili is one of the treat type foods.
-At least at my home!
+Everyone loves Ebi chili in Japan, although Ebi Chili is a treat type of food.
+At least in my home!
 When Ebi Chili is on the table, I was so happy and the meal made my day.
 Ebi Chili means spicy shrimp stir-fry.
 It is influenced by Szechuan-style Kan Shao Shrimp.
 Sounds so spicy but Japanese spicy meals are not really spicy.
-There are so many spicy meals are arranged to mild spicy so anyone who are not good with spice, you can actually love this!
+Japanese spicy meals are altered to be more mild spicy so anyone who is not good with spice, you can actually love this!

 What is Ebi Chili

 We call this dish Ebi Chili or Ebi Chili Sauce.
 This is not a classic Japanese food but it is one of the most popular Chinese foods in Japan.
 It is known and loved by so many generations.
-Ebi Chili is brought to Japanese food world by Chin Kenmin (陳建民).
-He is a father of a famous Chinese Chef in Japan, Chin Kenichi(陳健一).
-It is told that when Kenmin came to Japan to open Chinese food restaurant, he made Ebi Chili that is influenced by Szechuan-style Kan Shao Shrimp.
-He made Ebi Chili is much milder than Kan Shao Shrimp so it was great success to bring it to Japanese beloved food.
+Ebi Chili was brought to Japanese food world by Chin Kenmin (陳建民).
+He is the father of a famous Chinese Chef in Japan, Chin Kenichi(陳健一).
+It is told that when Kenmin came to Japan to open a Chinese food restaurant and made Ebi Chili that is influenced by Szechuan-style Kan Shao Shrimp.
+He made Ebi Chili much milder than Kan Shao Shrimp so it was a great success and became a Japanese beloved food.

-Here are some Chinese food that are famous in Japan!
+Here are some Chinese foods that are famous in Japan!

 • Mabo Dofu